-Schools wishing to contribute school-raised funds to a VSBA-led building project should speak to the VSBA Delivery Project Manager assigned to their project.
+Schools wishing to contribute school-raised funds to a VSBA-led building project should speak to the VSBA Delivery project officer assigned to their project.

-All school-funded contributions to VSBA-led building projects (no matter the value) must receive VSBA approval via the online project proposal approval form.
+Regardless of value, all school-funded contributions to VSBA-led projects (excluding VSBA-led grants programs) must receive VSBA approval via the online project proposal approval form.

-Schools must receive approval from their school council before submitting a VSBA approval request.
+Schools must receive approval from their school council before seeking VSBA approval for a school-funded capital project, or for a school-funded contribution to a VSBA-led capital project or grants program.